rit-sse/crazy-train/README.md

 git submodule foreach git pull origin master
 ```

-Often times the submodules don't reflect the lates commits.
-That's why master for each of them should be checked out instead.
+Often times the submodules don't reflect the latest commits.
+That's why master should be checked out for each of them instead.
 If you are making changes to crazy train, feel free to point the submodules to the lastest commit along with your changes.
-Don't however make new commits everytime one of the submodules is updated.
+Don't however make new commits every time one of the submodules is updated.
 It's really unneccessary.

 We use [rack-jekyll](https://github.com/adaoraul/rack-jekyll) so that crazy-train, wtf, and pinocchio can be in one config.ru file.